Jordan Goudreau

-Jordan Guy MacDonald Goudreau (born 30 July 1976) is a Canadian-American mercenary who claimed responsibility for organizing the Macuto Bay incursion into Venezuelan territory on 3 May 2020.
-He is the owner and operator of a private security firm based in Florida called Silvercorp USA, which he set up in 2018.
+Jordan Guy MacDonald Goudreau (born 30 July 1976) is a Canadian-American mercenary who claimed responsibility for organizing the Operation Gideon, also known as the Macuto Bay incursion, into Venezuelan territory on 3 May 2020.

+Goudreau is the owner and operator of a private security firm based in Florida called Silvercorp USA, which he set up in 2018.
 Goudreau previously served in the Canadian Armed Forces and the U.S. Army Special Forces.

 Early life

-Goudreau was raised in a middle-class family on the outskirts of Calgary, Alberta.
+Goudreau was raised in suburban Mississauga, Ontario, in a middle-class family on the outskirts of Calgary, Alberta.
 Childhood friends said he was competitive, enjoyed playing video games and watched kung fu films.
 Goudreau's father said he had "a family full of military people," including Goudreau's grandfather and great-grandfather.
 He later attended the University of Calgary from 1994 to 1998, studying computer science.

 Military career

 After finishing college, Goudreau served in the Canadian Armed Forces but wanted to enlist in the United States armed forces to pursue a more challenging military career.
 He moved to Washington, D.C. and enlisted in the United States Army a few months prior to the September 11 attacks in New York City, eventually reaching the rank of Sergeant first class in the 10th Special Forces Group.

 Documentation shows that Goudreau faced months of combat while deployed and suffered a concussion and back injuries during a parachuting accident in August 2014.
 After this incident, he was granted medical retirement in 2016, receiving disability payments after discharging from the military.
 Following his retirement, Goudreau became a naturalized United States citizen.